Duke-CH/role-distribution-tool/README.md

     ```

 ## Usage
-Please read the user guide for complete instructions on how to use the program.
+Please read the [user guide](./User%20Guide.pdf) for complete instructions on how to use the program.

+The survey template to import into LimeSurvey can be found here: [Survey Template](./Limesurvey_Umfrage.lss)

 ## Repository Structure
 ```plaintext